-The VPFE module resides in the "Always On" power domain, along with the DSP core and other peripherals.
+The VPFE module resides in the "Always On" power domain, along with the ARM core and most other peripherals.
 When powered, the VPFE modules utilize auto clock gating on a clock-by-clock basis to conserve dynamic power during periods of inactivity.

 As a result, there is no way to disable the VPFE module using the Power and Sleep Controller (PSC) and the PSC states of Disable and SwRstDisable have no meaning.